 USACE Begins Lake Okeechobee Releases to Caloosahatchee

 The target is right in the middle of the REstoration COordination & VERification (RECOVER) optimal flow envelope for the Caloosahatchee.
-Water from the lake will only be released in amounts needed to supplement local basin runoff to meet the downstream target of 1,200 cfs, and the target is consistent with South Florida Water Management District’s position statement for this week.
+Water from the lake will only be released in amounts needed to supplement local basin runoff to meet the target of 1,200 cfs, and the target is consistent with the recommendation from the South Florida Water Management District for this week.

-USACE also expects to begin executing the HHD Surveillance Plan as the lake approaches 16 feet.
-At that stage, teams will begin inspecting the south side of the lake from Moore Haven to Belle Glade every two weeks.
-If the lake rises to 16.5 feet, the frequency of inspections on the south side of the lake increase to weekly and the remainder of the dike begins receiving inspections every two weeks.
+With the lake over 16 feet, USACE has been executing inspections of the south side of the lake from Moore Haven to Belle Glade every two weeks, Once the lake reaches 16.5 feet, the frequency of inspections on the south side of the lake increase to weekly and the remainder of the dike begins receiving inspections every two weeks.

-HHD was inspected thoroughly following Hurricane Ian and no problems were identified.
+HHD was inspected thoroughly before and after Hurricanes Ian and Nicole, and no problems were identified.

-Lake Okeechobee is 15.74 feet today.
-That is approximately 3.5 inches higher than last week, 2 feet 5 inches higher than 30 days ago, and 1.5 inches lower than it was on this day last year.
+Lake Okeechobee is 16.30 feet today.
+That is 0.16 feet higher than last week, 0.94 feet higher than 30 days ago, and 0.3 feet higher than it was on this day last year.